yogidevendra/docs/docs/troubleshooting.md

 Check if the host where gateway is running has yarn-site.xml file.
 You need to have all Hadoop configuration files accessible to dtGateway for it to run successfully.

+### When Apex is running in secure mode, YARN logs get flooded with several thousand messages per second.

+Please make sure that the kerberos principal user name has an account with the same user id on the cluster nodes.

 ### Application throwing following Kryo exception.

       com.esotericsoftware.kryo.KryoException: Class cannot be created (missing no-arg constructor):

 This means that Kryo is not able to deserialize the object because the type is missing default constructor.
 There are couple of ways to address this exception

 1. Add default constructor to the type in question.
 2. Using [custom serializer](https://github.com/EsotericSoftware/kryo#serializers) for the type in question.
 Some existing alternative serializers can be found at [https://github.com/magro/kryo-serializers](https://github.com/magro/kryo-serializers).
 A custom serializer can be used as follows:

     2.1 Using Kryo's @FieldSerializer.Bind annotation for the field causing the exception.
 Here is how to bind custom serializer.

         @FieldSerializer.Bind(CustomSerializer.class)
         SomeType someType

     Kryo will use this CustomSerializer to serialize and deserialize type SomeType.

+    2.2 Using the @DefaultSerializer annotation on the class, for example:

+        @DefaultSerializer(JavaSerializer.class)
+        public class SomeClass ...

-    2.2 Using custom serializer with stream codec.
+    2.3 Using custom serializer with stream codec.
 You need to define custom stream codec and attach this custome codec to the input port that is expecting the type in question.
 Following is an example of creating custom stream codec:

         import java.io.IOException;
         import java.io.ObjectInputStream;
         import java.util.UUID;